An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 John tossed in some Italian herbs as well.
 The pot bearing this nice mixture of spices, eggs and feta was set aside.

 From the fridge he grabbed some fresh portabella mushrooms and using his professional razor sharp knife, sliced them into medium size pieces and then soaked them into lots of lemon juice.
-Next operation was similar, only this time was the turn of a large red onion.
+Next operation was similar, except for the fact that this time was the turn of a large red onion.
 Then a large red pepper had the same fate.

 Five minutes passed by and John decided to toss in the parsley by sprinkling it on top of the omelet.
 He covered the frying pan and for another two minutes he let the food cook, until the natural yellow color of the eggs turned light brownish.
 Now the dish was ready!